Aryanthakur326/Aryanthakur326/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on...Computer
+👩‍💻 I'm currently working on:- Online Fitness Tracking System

-🧠 I'm currently learning...
-AIML
+🧠 I'm currently learning:- JAVA

-👯‍♀ I'm looking to collaborate on... various task
+👯‍♀ I'm looking to collaborate on...

 🤔 I'm looking for help with...
-Small INternship
+Small Internship

-💬 Ask me about...Nothing
+💬 Ask me about...
+Regarding Project

 📫 How to reach me... aryanthakur639876@gmail.com

 😄 Pronouns...HE/Him

-⚡ Fun fact...
-Nothing FUnny
+⚡ Fun fact when you start html it feel like biggest coder when you are enter B.tech then you realise you are nothing

-# Project Title
+# Project Title :- FITNESS INFLUENCERS

 A brief description of what this project does and who it's for